pavelkeyzik/pavelkeyzik/data/blog/how-to-create-a-web-page-step-by-step.md

 ![Shows where does link is placed on the page](/static/images/how-to-create-a-web-page-step-by-step/deploy-manually-link.png)

-Now you should be able to drop our `my-personal-website` folder that contains `index.html` file.
+You should be able to drop our `my-personal-website` folder that contains `index.html` file.
 After that, you should see the screen below.
 You'll need to wait a little bit until the status of Production Deploys will change from **Uploading** to **Published**.

 ![Shows the page with successful build](/static/images/how-to-create-a-web-page-step-by-step/published-on-netlify.png)

-Now you have a link to your website, that you can share.
+Here it is!
+You have a link to your website, that you can share.
 In my case it's [https://gleaming-gumdrop-6a0f99.netlify.app/](https://gleaming-gumdrop-6a0f99.netlify.app/).

 ## Summary